-(see Figure A1 in the Appendix).
+The trade-off model has a slightly lower fit to the data than the compression model : its predictions are correlated with human choice proportions at r(193) = .929, p < .001, (see Figure A1 in the Appendix).
 The model is unable to explain some of the subtle features of the data, such as the U-shaped patterns described above.
-The model predicts that there is one optimal guess size for a given urn, and the quality of a guess diminishes monotonously as a function of its distance from the optimal guess size.
+The model predicts that there is one optimal guess size for a given urn, and the quality of a guess diminishes monotonically as a function of its distance from the optimal guess size.
 The trade-off model also drastically under-estimates the proportion of participants who make a size-4 guess for an urn where all colors are equally frequent.